 I have heard from hundreds of moms who live with post traumatic stress from childhood abuse.
 They have put in the hours with therapists, and still they are struggling to manage life as a parent.
 They need support from someone who has been there and will really understand.
 That's where I come in.
 As a mom, educator and compassionate witness, I am here to support you in your healing.
 I know what it is like to parent while managing flashbacks to childhood sexual abuse.
 I know how hard it can be when you feel so out-of-control, and life seems so overwhelming.

-Together we will spend 4 weeks talking and writing about
+Together you and I will spend 4 weeks exploring:

 -identifying trauma triggers and trauma reactions